Access Azure Resources Securely Without Managing Secrets

 Next steps

-Following the steps above, you can leverage Azure Workload Identity in your Kestra Enterprise Edition instance.
-If you have any issues replicating this setup, don't hesitate to reach out via Slack or open a support ticket.
+Following the steps above, you can use Azure Workload Identity in your Kestra Enterprise Edition instance.
+If you have any issues replicating this setup, don’t hesitate to reach out via Slack or open a support ticket.

 Was this page helpful?